KONNEKTING/KonnektingDocumentation/protocol_general.md

 # Protocol Definition

 The programming protocol uses group telegrams with the mostly unused group address 15/7/255.
-Those telegrams use DPT 60000, which is ureserved for manufacturer specific extensions.
+Those telegrams use DPT 60000.000, which is unreserved for manufacturer specific extensions.
 The used Property Data Type is PDT_GENERIC_14, which is 14 bytes of raw data.

 **!!!
 It's required that no other device is using this address.
 Otherwise it may conflict with KONNEKTING Devices !!!**